abolfazlaghdaee/AI_Project/README.md

 # AI_Project
-A repository for Artificiall Intelligence Course Under supervision of Dr. Shamaee
+A repository for Artificiall Intelligence Course Under supervision of Dr. Soheil-Shamaee